jvparidon/subs2vec/README.md

 For more detailed documentation of the package modules and API, see [subs2vec.readthedocs.io](https://subs2vec.readthedocs.io)

 ## Downloading datasets
 This table contains links to the top 1 million word vectors in each language, as well all vectors, model binaries, and the word, bigram, and trigram frequencies in the subtitle and Wikipedia corpora.
+If you use these pretrained vectors/models, please cite the preprint ([Van Paridon & Thompson, 2019](https://doi.org/10.31234/osf.io/fcrmy)).

 | language | lang | corpus | vectors | corpus word count | ngram frequencies |
 |---|---|---|---|---:|---|